-Parkinson's disease (PD), motor neuron disease (MND) and epilepsy are some of the other neurodegenerative disorders often proposed as possible outcomes following brain injury, with the exception of epilepsy which has also been suggested to impair concussion recovery^{1,59,63}.
+Parkinson's disease (PD), motor neuron disease (MND) and epilepsy are some of the other neurodegenerative disorders often proposed as possible outcomes following brain injury, with the exception of epilepsy which has also been suggested to impair concussion recovery^{1,55,58}.

-PD has a localised and progressive cell death of the dopaminergic neurons in the substantia nigra and chiefly impairs motor control.
-A rat model of TBI reported a PD-like pathology in the substantia nigra1.
+PD has a localised dopaminergic neuronal cell death in the substantia nigra and chiefly impairs motor control.
 Similarly to neurodegenerative disorders AD and CTE, repetitive concussions initiate secondary injuries implicated in the development of the PD pathology2.
-In addition, case reports have identified Parkinsonian symptoms in former, contact sport players with CTE pathology^{56,71}.
-There is a slight indication^{2,56,71} that brain injury, especially chronic exposure, could influence predisposition to motor control abnormalities in later life, but there is insufficient evidence to relate this to the progression into PD.
+A rat model of TBI reported a PD-like pathology1, while case reports have identified Parkinsonian symptoms in contact sport players with CTE pathology^{52,64}.
+There is a slight indication that brain injury, especially chronic exposure, could influence predisposition to motor control abnormalities in later life, but there is insufficient evidence to relate this to progression into PD.

-MND, also known as amyotrophic lateral sclerosis (ALS) or colloquially as Lou Gehrig's disease, has an annual incidence of 1.5 - 2 per 100 000 population, with 50% of patients dying within 3 years post onset67.
-MND is a selectively progressive loss of lower and upper motor neurons leading to denervated muscle atrophy, weakness and spasticity67.
-The intellect and sensory function often remains functional, however, some MND cases experience associated central nervous system degeneration, such as frontotemporal dementia68.
-Generally, the clinical signs include debilitating facial and limb weakness; often with respiratory muscle denervation resulting in fatality80.
+MND, also known as amyotrophic lateral sclerosis (ALS), has an annual incidence of 1.5 - 2 per 100 000 population, with 50% of patients dying within 3 years post onset61.
+MND is a selective loss of motor neurons leading to muscle atrophy, weakness and spasticity61, with intellect and sensory function often remaining functional.

-There are a range of possible mechanisms for the development of MND; from bacterial toxins, heavy-metal toxicity, environmental, occupational and excitotoxicity of neurons^{5,64,66}.
-In addition, 5 - 10% of patients inherit familial MND in an autosomal dominant nature80.
+There are a range of possible mechanisms for the development of MND; including bacterial toxin, heavy-metal toxicity, environmental, occupational and excitotoxicity of neurons^{5,59,60}.
+In addition, 5 - 10% of patients inherit familial MND in an autosomal dominant nature72.

-Biochemically, TDP-43 proteinopathy was identified in athletes with both CTE pathology and MND59.
+Biochemically, TDP-43 proteinopathy was identified in athletes with both CTE and MND pathology55.
 Another study reported a motor system decline with age in previously concussed former athletes9.
-Although published data of MND in athletes are uncommon, an Italian study reported MND in former soccer players (concussion history was not reported) and, an autopsy case study observed MND, associated with CTE, in former American football players who experienced a history of mild traumatic injury^{23,60}.
+Although published data of MND in athletes are uncommon, an Italian study reported MND in former soccer players (concussion history was not reported) and, an autopsy case study observed MND, associated with CTE, in former American football players who experienced a history of mild traumatic brain injury^{22,56}.
 Although there were no published reports on MND in rugby, anecdotally and from media reports MND has previously been observed in rugby players; however, the correlation to concussion history is unknown.
 Concussion may result in signs of motor loss similar to MND progression; however, insufficient evidence exists to implicate concussion in the aetiology of MND.

-Convulsions or seizures are observed in certain cases immediately following a concussion^{54,94}.
+Convulsions or seizures are observed in certain cases immediately following a concussion^{50,85}.
 Epilepsy is a neurodegenerative disorder characterised by seizures and was suggested to modulate concussion severity.
-Epilepsy results in a lack of inhibition of neuronal activity leading to neuronal over-excitation and subsequent excitotoxic cell death.

-In contact sports, concussion-induced convulsions seem to be transient, non-epileptic with rapid normalisation of neurocognitive deficits55.
-Therefore, epilepsy does not seem to be a potential modifier of concussion severity, nor does current evidence implicate concussion in the development of epilepsy51.
+In contact sports, concussion-induced convulsions seem to be transient and non-epileptic with rapid normalisation of neurocognitive deficits51.
+Therefore, epilepsy does not seem to be a potential modifier of concussion severity, nor does current evidence implicate concussion in the development of epilepsy47.
 However, athletes with a pre-existing epileptic condition should be appropriately monitored and managed by a neurologist.